 On the whole, the South Korean labor market has performed markedly well over the past two decades.
 It recovered quickly from the 1998 Asian crisis, and was largely unaffected by the recent global financial crisis.
 Unemployment has remained low and stable, and real earnings have increased.
 The labor force is aging rapidly, but it is also highly-educated.
 However, there are several concerns that must be considered as policymakers look toward the future of South Korea's labor market.

 The author thanks an anonymous referee and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-The author thanks Geumbi Park for her excellent assistance.
+The author thanks Geumbi Park and Suhyeon Oh for their excellent assistance.
+Version 2 of the article updates the content and figures to 2018.

 © Jungmin Lee